113ll3/Ibmclouddocscli/reference/softlayer/index.md

 	</dl>

 **Examples**:
-list all snapshots of volume with ID `12345678` and sorts them by ID.
 ```
  bluemix sl block snapshot-list 12345678 --sortby id
 ```
+This command lists all snapshots of volume with ID `12345678` and sorts them by ID.

 ### bluemix sl block snapshot-order
 {: #sl_block_snapshot_order}